What does the number part of my video’s resolution actually mean?

 For an even higher resolution, you can download your videos at 1080p, another favorite for HD television stations.
 We recommend this resolution for sharing on social media or for showing videos on larger screens and TVs, since it’ll give your audience the highest possible quality display, with crystal clear playback.

 NOTE: 1080p is available for download or sharing on social only.
 It will not play in Animoto’s native video player.

-If you’re looking to up the resolution of your latest video project, here’s how to do it in either of our video building tools.
-Keep in mind that Animoto Personal users can create videos up to 720p, and Animoto Professional and Business users can further upgrade videos to 1080p, though this resolution is only available for download.
+If you’re using Animoto to create your videos, keep in mind that Animoto Personal users can create videos up to 720p, and Animoto Professional and Business users can further upgrade videos to 1080p, though this resolution is only available for download.

 Once your video is the resolution you want, you can export it to YouTube, Facebook, Twitter, and more.
 You can also embed or share Animoto video links at up to 720p or download your video as an mp4 at up to 1080p.